-Operating Activities.
 Net cash provided by operating activities decreased \$0.5 million to \$24.2 million for the year ended December 29, 2013, from \$24.7 million during the same period in 2012.
-Our business is almost exclusively a cash business.
-Almost all of our receipts come in the form of cash and cash equivalents and a large majority of our expenditures are paid within a 30 day period.
-The decrease in net cash provided by operating activities during the year ended December 29, 2013 compared to the same period in 2012 was primarily due to the excess tax benefit from stock-based compensation of \$4.0 million in 2013, a \$1.7 million write-off of loan origination fees associated with the pay down of long term debt in 2012, decreased deferred income taxes of \$2.1 million and a decrease in the change in accounts payable due to timing differences.
+This decrease in net cash provided by operating activities during the year ended December 29, 2013 compared to the same period in 2012 was primarily due to the excess tax benefit from stock-based compensation of \$4.0 million in 2013, a \$1.7 million write-off of loan origination fees associated with the pay down of long-term debt in 2012, decreased deferred income taxes of \$2.1 million and a decrease in the change in accounts payable due to timing differences.
 This decrease was partially offset by an increase in net income of \$5.6 million and depreciation and amortization of \$2.3 million as we continue our expansion.